vic-ma/howtodismantle.github.io/_posts/2025-09-09-Version-Control-Without-Git-Store-your-project-files-in-the-Hub.md

 ![image](/assets/2025-09-09/027.png)

-## File Management in Peakboard Hub
+## Manage project files in Peakboard Hub

-You can access Peakboard Hub's file management system through the Hub portal.
-In this article, we'll use Peakboard Hub Online, but it works the same way in the on-prem version.
+To see all the project files we uploaded to Peakboard Hub, we open Peakboard Hub and go to the *Files* tab.
+We're using Peakboard Hub Online here, but it works the same way in the on-prem version.

-A common way to organize files is to create a directory structure to store PBMX/PFX files, along with other artifacts.
-In this screenshot, we have a directory that stores the PBMX files for miscellaneous projects:

 ![image](/assets/2025-09-09/010.png)

+You can organize your files however you like, by creating folders.
+For example, you might have a folder for small miscellaneous projects.
+But you might also have a dedicated folder for one big project.

 ## Versioning